vmware-archive/pcf-pipelines/install-pcf/gcp/README.md

 ## Usage

-This pipeline downloads artifacts from DockerHub (czero/cflinuxfs2 and custom docker-image resources) and the configured S3-compatible object store (Terraform .tfstate file), and as such the Concourse instance must have access to those.
-Note that Terraform outputs a .tfstate file that contains plaintext secrets, so it is advised you use a private S3-compatible store rather than AWS S3.
+This pipeline downloads artifacts from DockerHub (czero/cflinuxfs2 and custom docker-image resources) and the configured Google Cloud Storage bucket (terraform.tfstate file), and as such the Concourse instance must have access to those.
+Note that Terraform outputs a .tfstate file that contains plaintext secrets.

 1. Within Google Cloud Platform, enable the following:
   * GCP Compute API [here](https://console.cloud.google.com/apis/api/compute_component)